kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 By default, you install Kyma with Rafter in MinIO standalone mode.
 This tutorial shows how to set MinIO to Gateway mode on different cloud providers using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).

->**TIP:** Every cloud provider offers a different payment policy for buckets.
+>**TIP:** Every cloud provider offers a different payment policy for storing buckets.
 To avoid unexpected costs, verify the payment policy with the given provider before you start using the Gateway mode.
-To reduce the costs in general, always try to limit the number of buckets and create them for groups and domains rather than for separate assets.
+To reduce the costs in general, always try to limit the number of buckets and create them for groups and domains rather than separate assets.

 ## Prerequisites